progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Next you need to turn your shell back on for the 'git' user, if you changed it to the `git-shell` command.
 People still won’t be able to log in, but Gitosis will control that for you.
 So, let’s change this line in your `/etc/passwd` file-->

-Wenn Du für den Benutzer 'git' die Shell auf die `git-shell` gesetzt hast (siehe Kapitel 4.4), musst Du die normale Shell für diesen Benutzer wieder aktivieren.
+Wenn Du für den Benutzer ‚git‘ die Shell auf die `git-shell` gesetzt hast (siehe Kapitel 4.4), musst Du die normale Shell für diesen Benutzer wieder aktivieren.
 Den Benutzern wird es danach immer noch nicht möglich sein sich einzuloggen, dafür sorgt Gitosis. Ändere also in Deiner `/etc/passwd` die Zeile

 	git:x:1000:1000::/home/git:/usr/bin/git-shell